The Jury painting – about the artist

 John’s son Frederick Morgan was an equally popular 19th century genre artist.
 While in Aylesbury he worked in his father’s studio and the photographic studio of Samuel Payne, which was across the road from Tring Villas.
 Frederick married the artist Alice Havers in the 1870s although they later divorced.
 One of Frederick’s most famous paintings, His Turn Next (Lady Lever Art Gallery), which shows two children about to bathe a dog, was used by as an advertisement by the Pears soap company.

-To learn more about how who were their jurors and what they did click here
+To learn more about the jurors click here

 |John Morgan’s Aylesbury paintings|

 |The Income Tax – the day of the appeal||1861||Government Art Collection|